 - All memberships expire on March 31st each year.

 - Silverdale memberships are non-transferable, and you will agree not to loan out your membership card to another individual.

-- You are responsible to notify Silverdale of any changes in your contact information.
+- You are responsible to notify Silverdale of any changes to address or email information.

-- Cancellations should be done by email or in writing, no cancellation will be complete over the phone.
+- Cancellations should be done by email or in writing, no cancellation will be completed over the phone.

-- Full refunds will be given within 10 days of renewing or becoming a new member.
+- Refunds will be given within 10 days of renewing or becoming a new member.

 - After 10 days you will be refunded the balance of the year less a 3% processing fee and $45.00 insurance cost.

 - No discounts will be given if the range is closed by order of the Chief Firearms Office or government.

 - Cancellation of membership will result in having to reapply for a new membership the following year.

 - Silverdale Gun Club reserves the right to terminate membership privileges, without refund, for an account overdue more than 60 days, or suspend/cancel a membership in its sole discretion for inappropriate behavior or failure to comply with the Range Rules and Regulations.

 ARRIVING AT THE RANGE:

-- Members must swipe membership card at the gate before proceeding downrange.
+- Members must swipe their membership cards at the gate before proceeding downrange.
 Even when the gate is open.

 - Members with guests register at the office, during office hours, or downrange with the RSO.

-- Lefthanded, righthanded, and wheelchair accessible benches are available.
-Person needing left or wheelchair benches will take priority.
+- Lefthanded, righthanded, and wheelchair-accessible benches are available.
+Persons needing left or wheelchair benches will take priority.

 - All membership cards will provide the Range Officers with the following info…